Micah Shrewsberry

-Micah Shrewsberry (born July 31, 1976) is an American basketball coach and former college basketball player.
-He is the current head coach for the Penn State Nittany Lions of the Big Ten Conference.
+Micah William Shrewsberry (born July 31, 1976) is an American basketball coach and former college basketball player who is the head coach of the Notre Dame Fighting Irish of the Atlantic Coast Conference (ACC).
+He previously served as head coach of the Penn State Nittany Lions.

 Playing career

 Shrewsberry attended Cathedral High School in Indianapolis, Indiana, and played collegiately at Hanover College where he was a three-year starter and tri-captain, while leading the league in free throw percentage and assists during the 1998–99 season.

 Coaching career

 After his playing career, Shrewsberry had assistant coaching stops at Wabash and DePauw before joining the coaching staff at Marshall for two seasons under Ron Jirsa.
-In 2005, he was named the head coach at Indiana University South Bend, where he served until 2007, when he joined Brad Stevens' staff at Butler.
-While with the Bulldogs, Shrewsberry was part of the program's back-to-back NCAA national runner-up squads.
+In 2005, Indiana University South Bend named Shrewsberry their head coach.
+He served until 2007, when he joined Brad Stevens' staff at Butler.
+While with the Bulldogs, Shrewsberry was part of the program's back-to-back NCAA national runner-up coaching staffs.

-In 2011, Shrewsberry would join Purdue's coaching staff where he was credited for helping lead the Purdue Boilermakers to 8.74 turnovers per game, a nation-leading effort.
-He'd reunite with Stevens in the NBA ranks, joining the Boston Celtics coaching staff, helping the Celtics to five playoff appearances, including back-to-back Eastern Conference Finals.
+In 2011, Shrewsberry joined Purdue's coaching staff, where he was credited for helping lead the Purdue Boilermakers to 8.74 turnovers per game, a nation-leading effort.
+He reunited with Stevens in the NBA ranks, joining the Boston Celtics coaching staff, helping the Celtics to five playoff appearances, including back-to-back Eastern Conference finals.
 On May 9, 2019, Shrewsberry returned to Purdue as an associate head coach.